bearfrieze/litenin/README.md

 The goal of Lightning is to create a very light and shockingly fast feed reader.

-- **"Very light"**: All features are carefully chosen and should be essential to the average user.
+- Very light: All features are carefully chosen and should be essential to the average user.
-- **"Shockingly fast"**: Speed is of high priority.
+- Shockingly fast: Speed is of high priority.
 Ideally solutions should be both simple and performant, but sometimes faster solutions might be chosen at the expense of simplicity.

 ## Concept